sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 As any mature OS distribution SONiC will use its own package management solution and provide a utility to manage packages.
 SONiC Package Manager will use a persistent storage for its purposes at */var/lib/sonic-packages/* on the host OS.
-There are *packages.json* file as well as a directory per each SONiC package with a package metadata.
-A database will have the following structure:
+There is a *packages.json* file representing local database of packages.

 ```
 /